 Playing our part: Operating from a number of different church halls and community centres, this hub has seen significant growth in weekly attendance by children and young people.
 Of the 5 Streetwise Football centres that run every Friday night across the Bradford district, our Shipley provision is consistently the best attended; startling compared to what the above-recorded statistics say about children attending school!
-Initially supported by Provident Financial’s Good Neighbour Community Programme whose support helped us lay excellent foundations for what we see taking place today, this community hub and its community activator Danny Forrest is supported by The Clothworkers Foundation.
+This community hub and its community activator is supported by Children In Need.

 Good progress has been made over the last year to establish a good range of activities across the Windhill district as well as regular Friday night Streetwise sessions at Titus Salt School.
 Amongst the activities offered are: